-Medical Marijuana Dosing
+Medical Marijuana Dosage

 When you see your physician, they usually aren’t going to prescribe a specific dose.
 Unlike a typical pharmacy, every dispensary will carry different products with varying percentages of THC and CBD.
 Trying to get a consistent dose like with pharmaceutical medications can be a challenge.